laninil/mcx_MHG/README.md

 What's New
 -------------

-MCX v2024.2 with modifications apported to implement the Modified Henyey-Greenstein as phase function.
+MCX v2024.2 with modifications apported to implement the Modified Henyey-Greenstein phase function.

 The files that have been changed are the following: